 Gesturing with open palms implies openness and honesty.

 3. What should I do with my hands in a job interview?

 There’s a balance to strike with hand gestures in an interview.
-While being animated can make you more engaging to listen to, this isn’t the occasion to channel your inner Jack Sparrow.
+While being animated can make you more engaging to listen to, don’t take this too far.

 Here are a few pointers: